opentoonz/opentoonz_docs/source/painting_animation_levels.rst

 .. tip:: **To retrieve a style from a drawing:**

-    1. Select the Style Picker tool ().
+    1. Select the Style Picker tool.

     2. Click the outline whose style you want to pick.
 The picked style becomes the current one.

-    3.

 Closing Gaps in Drawing Outline
 '''''''''''''''''''''''''''''''